arp242/goatcounter/README.markdown

        $ CGO_ENABLED=0 go build

-   Functionally it doesn't matter too much, but you won't need a C compiler, builds will be faster, and makes creating static binaries easier.
+   Functionally it doesn't matter too much, but you won't need a C compiler, builds will be faster, and creating static binaries will be easier.

 [pq]: https://godoc.org/github.com/lib/pq